umerhasan17/neural-net-backtester/youtube/Problem.md

 ### Calculating the final sentiment score for a product
 * For now a simple weighted average should be taken in the form of video1_sentiment * video1_relevance + ... + videoN_sentiment * videoN_relevance  / (number of videos)

-* Convert product review to sales: estimate number of products sold.
-A starting point would be to compare to previous products and their volumes sold.
-In the absence of previous products, look at similarly sized firms in the industry.
-The model would need to take into account the current and future economic climate.
-Include error bars for sales figures.
-Correct the figures if and when sales reports emerge.
+### Convert product review to sales
+* Estimate number of products sold.
+* A starting point would be to compare to previous products and their volumes sold.
+* In the absence of previous products, look at similarly sized firms in the industry.
+* The model would need to take into account the current and future economic climate.
+* Include error bars for sales figures.
+* Correct the figures if and when sales reports emerge.

-* Convert sales to revenue and profit margins: this needs to take into account the importance of the product within the company.
-The revenue is the average price * number of sales.
-This should be converted into gross profit.
-What percentage of the total profit is due to the specific product?
+### Convert sales to revenue and profit margins
+* This needs to take into account the importance of the product within the company.
+* The revenue is the average price * number of sales.
+* This should be converted into gross profit.
+* What percentage of the total profit is due to the specific product?

-* Convert profit margings to EPS and changes in stock price.
-The change in profit should be correlated to the change in stock price assuming the P/E ratio stays the same throughout.
-After a given margin of safety a signal should be outputted by the model for the specific financial instrument in question.
+### Convert profit margings to EPS and changes in stock price
+* The change in profit should be correlated to the change in stock price assuming the P/E ratio stays the same throughout.
+* After a given margin of safety a signal should be outputted by the model for the specific financial instrument in question.

 ## Future Development